kdoore/CS2335-Gitbook/project-1-updates-to-custom-scripts.md

             GameObject apple = Instantiate<GameObject>(applePrefab);
             apple.transform.position = this.transform.position;
         }

-        //Add this code so we only call Invoke if  gameController.gameActive is true. if (gameController.gameActive) {
+        //ADD THIS NEW CODE so we only call Invoke if  gameController.gameActive is true. if (gameController.gameActive) {
         Invoke("DropObjects", secondsBetweenAppleDrops);
-        }
+        } //end if

-    }
+    } // end DropObjects

 ```